-If you like the idea of a fast-moving market with plenty of volatility, then you will love trading the Germany 30 index, commonly referred to as the Dax Index CFD.
+If you like the idea of a fast-moving market with plenty of volatility, then you will love trading the DAX index CFD, also referred to as the Germany 30 index.

 Germany’s Dax index is very similar to the Dow Jones Index, in that it tracks the movement of 30 of the largest stocks on the relative exchange.
 In this case, the Dax index consists of the 30 major German companies trading on the Frankfurt Stock Exchange.

 You will be familiar with the line-up of companies included in the Dax Index, such as:

 Volatility of the Dax Index

 If there is one thing the Germany 30 index is renowned for, it is volatility.

 You can see from the chart below around September 2015; the index was moving an incredible amount daily.
 It has since normalised the wild price volatility, but nonetheless, the Germany 30 index is not for the faint-hearted.

 Perfect for Australian traders working a 9-5 job

 One of the key aspects to the Germany 30 index is active trading times.
 The index is most active between 5pm-7pm AEST (depending on daylight savings) and is, therefore, perfect for those with a 9-5 job.